-48 Wallerstein 2004, p.
+48 Wallerstein, 2004, p.
 25.

-49 Immanuel Wallerstein is best known for his contributions to the so-called Weltsystemtheorie (world-systems-theory).
-This theory builds upon the idea that mankind has lived in different systems so far - the present one being that of a capitalist world economy (see below I.2).
-50 This is supported by Hayek, who believes in competition being best placed to organise the economy maximisation of profit being the ultimate goal of the capitalist market-system, this would eventually render it unattractive to producers.51
+49 Immanuel Wallerstein is best known for his contributions to the so-called Weltsystem-theorie (world-systems-theory).
+This theory builds upon the idea that mankind has lived in different systems so far - the present one being that of a capitalist world economy (see below para.
+1.2).